wp-plugins/rps-blog-info/readme.txt

 == Installation ==

-1. Upload the `rps-toolbar-info` directory and its containing files to the `/wp-content/plugins/` directory.
+1. Upload the `rps-blog-info` directory and its containing files to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.

 == Screenshots ==